Android-for-Python/Camera4Kivy/README.md

 Some image viewers (including Kivy Image widget) will incorrectly display a .jpg as rotated by 90 degrees.
 This occurs if the capture preview orientation is not the same as the device orientation, and the third party viewer does not use the Exif metadata.

-### Behavior: Android connect_camera during on_start()

-On Android, a `connect_camera()` called during `on_start()` will result in intermittent crashes during app start.
-The unfiltered logcat will contain: 'library "libdexfile.so" not found'.
-Use Kivy clock to schedule the `connect_camera()` one time step later.

-### Behavior: Android switching cameras, short duration inverted image.

-When switching cameras there may be a short duration inverted image, this is more likely on older Android devices.

 ### Behavior: Android armeabi-v7a build installed on an arm64-v8a device

-The implementation of Google's camerax gradle dependencies is architecture specific, an app built for armeabi-v7a will crash on an arm64-v8a device.
-To rin on an arm64-v8a device you **must** build for arm64-v8a.
+The implementation of Google's camerax gradle dependencies appears to be architecture specific, an app built for armeabi-v7a will crash on an arm64-v8a device.
+To run on an arm64-v8a device you **must** build for arm64-v8a.

 ### Behavior: Android "No supported surface combination"